PROJECT: RESCUE WOMEN CAMEROON

 DIRECTOR: NAKINTI NOFURU

 Rescue Women, founded by Nakinti Besumbu Nofuru, focuses on improving the welfare of women in Cameroon.
-The core of their work is a girl’s scholarship program – starting in the Toko Subdivision of southwestern Cameroon – a region consisting of 49 remote villages.
-These villages have no electricity or phone service, so Nakinti sent letters to the village leaders letting them know of the scholarship opportunity and her itinerary.
+The core of their work started as a girl’s scholarship program in the Toko Subdivision of southwestern Cameroon, a region with 49 villages with no electricity or phone service.
+When we chose to partner with Nakinti to provide scholarships, she notified the village leaders of the scholarship opportunity and her itinerary.
 She travelled by bus, motorbike and foot to get as close as she could to the villages, but 4 girls from a particularly remote village, along with their headmaster and village chief, still had to trek for 3 days through the jungle to reach Nakinti in hopes of being considered for a scholarship!
+From there she added “Girls Lead” clubs to curb high dropout rates, teen pregnancy, and other issues that plague girls from areas with extreme poverty, a maternal mortality reduction project aimed at training traditional midwives, and a microfinance project to help women start small businesses.